klintmane1/Python-Deep-Learning/README.md

 # Python-Deep-Learning
-Here I intend to publish Python Deep Learning Projects.
+Here I have published three projects using real data.
+These projects use Deep Learning models and Tensor Flow to solve real world problems!
+Any comments are greatly appreciated!